zeroc-ice/ice/php/BuildInstructionsWindows.md

 Now you're ready to build Ice for PHP:

-    Msbuild msbuild\ice.proj
+    msbuild msbuild\ice.proj

-This will build the extension in `Release` configuration and using the command prompt default platform, for `x64` platform the extension will be placed in `lib\x64\Release\php_ice.dll` and for `Win32` platform the extension will be placed in `lib\Win32\Release\php_ice.dll`.
+This will build the extension in `Release` configuration and using the command prompt default platform.
+For the `x64` platform the extension will be placed in `lib\x64\Release\php_ice.dll` and for the `Win32` platform the extension will be placed in `lib\Win32\Release\php_ice.dll`.

-The default configuration builds the extension agains the Thread Safe PHP runtime, you can build with the Non Thread Safe using the `NTS-Release` and `NTS-Debug` configurations.
+The default configuration builds the extension against the thread-safe PHP run time.
+You can build with the non-thread-safe run time using the `NTS-Release` and `NTS-Debug`
+configurations:

-        > MSbuild msbuild\ice.proj /p:Configuration=NTS-Release
+    msbuild msbuild\ice.proj /p:Configuration=NTS-Release

-The extension will be placed in `lib\x64\Release\php_ice_nts.dll` directory for x64 builds and `lib\Win32\Release\php_ice_nts.dll` for `Win32` builds.
+The extension will be placed in `lib\x64\Release\php_ice_nts.dll` directory for `x64` builds and `lib\Win32\Release\php_ice_nts.dll` for `Win32` builds.

-The extension is by default built with namespaces enabled it is possible to build the PHP extension with namespaces disabled by setting the Msbuild `PhpUseNamespaces` property to `no`
+The extension is built by default with namespaces enabled.
+You can build the PHP extension with namespaces disabled by setting the MSBuild property `PhpUseNamespaces` to `no`:

-        > MSbuild msbuild\ice.proj /p:PhpUseNamespaces=no
+    msbuild msbuild\ice.proj /p:PhpUseNamespaces=no

-It is also possible to build the test suite using the binary Ice distribution, use:
+It is also possible to build the test suite using the binary Ice distribution:

-    MSbuild msbuild\ice.proj /p:UseBinDist=yes /p:"IceHome=C:\Program Files\ZeroC\Ice-3.7b0"
+    msbuild msbuild\ice.proj /p:UseBinDist=yes /p:"IceHome=C:\Program Files\ZeroC\Ice-3.7b0"

 ## Installing the PHP Extension